 Creating a Design System for Arbor Education MIS.

-MY ROLE: UX & UI DESIGN, REDESIGN OF EXISTING USER JOURNEYS
+MY ROLE: USER JOURNEYS, UX & UI DESIGN, DOCUMENTATION

 Arbor Education MIS is used by schools and MATs to help manage the data of their students and staff.
 It offers insight into performance and aims to save time by automating workflows and administrative tasks.
 It is used by admin staff, leadership, teachers and parents.